William Ecker

 William Ecker (April 6, 1924 – November 5, 2009) was a United States Navy officer.

-He was born in Omaha, Nebraska.
-A career officer and Naval Aviator, he served in the United States Navy from 1942 until 1974.
-He is most famous for his role in the Cuban Missile Crisis in 1962.
+Born in Omaha, Nebraska, Ecker was a career Naval officer and aviator, serving in the United States Navy from 1942 until 1974.
+He is best known for his role in the Cuban Missile Crisis in 1962.

 Cuban Missile Crisis

 On October 23, 1962, as Commanding Officer of Photo Reconnaissance Squadron 62 (VFP-62), then-Commander Ecker led the first low-level reconnaissance flight over Cuba during the Cuban Missile Crisis and (together with his wing man, Lieutenant Bruce Wilhelmy, and four other VFP-62 pilots) took the first close-up photos of the Soviet missile bases in Cuba.
 During this mission, they both flew RF-8 Crusader aircraft.

-After the end of the Cuban Missile Crisis, Ecker received the Distinguished Flying Cross (United States) for his service.
+After the end of the Cuban Missile Crisis, Ecker received the Distinguished Flying Cross for his service.
 The unit he commanded, VFP-62, received the Navy Unit Commendation.
 This Navy Unit Commendation was the first one awarded for a peacetime operation and it was personally presented by President John F. Kennedy in a ceremony on November 26, 1962.